 Create markers | ✅ | ✅ | ✅ |

-View all markers | ✅ | ✅ | ✅ |
+View markers (if in audience) | ✅ | ✅ | ✅ |

 Edit own markers | ✅ | ✅ | ✅ |